 Aerovinci went bankrupt in 2018.
 Aptonomy, Drone-X, and HiveUAV have also gone dark.
-It seems UAVIA initially planned to have a drone box, or protected docking station, but has abandoned developing that product.
+It seems UAVIA initially planned to have a drone box, or protected docking station, but has abandoned development of that product.

 The fact that no top companies are located in Latin America or Africa highlights the fact that those areas are currently experiencing the least demand for DIB products.